zalhamami/ai-chat/README.md

-# ai-chat
+# Robo
-Built with Open AI
+Built with Node.js and Open AI